Likelihood-based estimation and prediction for a measles outbreak in Samoa: Case Study

 We also construct a joint profile of total cases and $\Rz$ in \Cref{fig:bivariate_profile}.
 We see that the RML samples and the 95\% confidence region agree.
 The univariate profiles of $\Rz$ and total cases follow the likelihood surface of the bivariate profile, as expected \citep{bolker_ecological_2008}.

 We can also analyse the bootstrap samples for estimates of the death counts.
 We plot a histogram of the estimated deaths from the outbreak in \Cref{fig:mortality_bootstraps}, and derive an 95\% bootstrap confidence interval of [104 -- 120] and a profile interval of [102 -- 120].
-We note that these bounds do not capture the true value.
-This is likely due to the drop-off in deaths just outside of range of the provided data.
+We note that these bounds do not capture the true value of 83 deaths.
+This is likely due to the drop-off in deaths just outside of range of the provided data (see \Cref{fig:samoa_data}), which cannot be captured by a single mortality rate parameter.